Kīlauea, Hawaii

 Kīlauea is an unincorporated community and census-designated place (CDP) in Kauaʻi County, Hawaii, United States.
 As of the 2020 census it had a population of 3,014.

 Kīlauea shares the name of the active volcano Kīlauea on the island of Hawaii.
 The name translates to "spewing" or "much spreading" in the Hawaiian language.

 Geography

 Historic Kīlauea Point Lighthouse built in 1913 on the island of Kauai in Hawaii.

-Kīlauea is on Kauai's northeastern shore and is bordered to the west by Kalihiwai and to the north by the Pacific Ocean.
+Kīlauea is on Kauaʻi's northeastern shore and is bordered to the west by Kalihiwai and to the north by the Pacific Ocean.
 Hawaii Route 56 passes through the south side of the community, leading west 7 mi to Hanalei and east 6 mi to the Moloaa area, which includes Moloaa Forest Reserve and overlooks Moloaa Bay.

 According to the U.S. Census Bureau, the Kilauea CDP has an area of 13.6 sqkm, of which 12.8 sqkm are land and 0.8 sqkm, or 5.71%, are water.